bacionejs/byte-armada/README.md

 ## 📷 Barcode Handshake

-I wanted the option to have multiplayer and spent an incredible amount of time figuring out ways to do the **communication handshake between two phones without requiring a server**.

-At one point, I used Messenger for the handshake and supported remote multiplayer via STUN, but it was cumbersome and non-compliant.
+To support multiplayer without a server, I initially used Messenger for the handshake and remote peers via STUN, but it was cumbersome.

 I settled on **barcodes** because it's the only handshake strategy that fits within the JS13K rules — although it **only works on Android Chrome**.

-Since it is a face-to-face handshake, I dropped remote STUN support, therefore both peers must be on the same Wi-Fi.
+Since it is a face-to-face handshake, I dropped STUN support, therefore both peers must be on the same Wi-Fi.

 JavaScript has a built-in barcode *reader*, but not a *generator*.
 For the generator, I originally considered `QR Code`, but even with a fixed version and error level, the logic is still 10k.
 This is due to **complex features** like multiple placement patterns, *masking with scoring and selection*, and *interleaving data across multiple blocks* with separate error correction.